Blue Heelers: episode guide

 August 12, 1998

-Written by David Marsh, Directed by Steve Mann
+Directed by Steve Mann

-The rest of the Heelers are puzzled when PJ starts behaving strangely after a married couple is brought back to the station following a violent domestic.
-Maggie is especially worried, as it begins to look very much as though PJ is having an affair with this woman, a nurse at the local hospital.
-But what this woman really wants is PJ's help in breaking some bad news to her husband.
-PJ finally reveals this news to Maggie and explains what has prompted his strange behaviour.
-PJ hadn't thought twice in rescuing a bloodied driver from his mangled car and this woman has told him that she has caught HIV from a needle-stick injury while treating the same man.
+PJ hadn't thought twice about an injury received while rescuing a bloodied driver from his mangled car but Janet has since told PJ that she has caught HIV from a needle-stick injury while treating the same man.
 PJ could now also be infected and therefore so could Maggie.
 While they start their two-week wait for the results of PJ's blood test, the man is captured on a security camera holding up a service station with a syringe full of blood.
 Further investigations reveal that he is a known intravenous drug user with a criminal record.
 His HIV positive status now seems certain.
-With the personal and professional pressure mounting, PJ finds himself having to tell Tom his fears.
-Maggie knows that if she has to tell Tom the truth about her involvement, he will know about their love affair and will end their working relationship.
-In a profession such as theirs, a smear of blood can ruin lives just as surely as a gun, and before Maggie is forced to tell all, PJ discovers that the truth is not quite what it seems.

-Guest Starring: Karen Davitt as Dr Zoe Hamilton, Nana Coburn as Jodi Dunne, Michelle Pettigrove as Janet Shaw, Nicholas Reid as Kevin Shaw, Mark Wilson as Benny Matthews, Hugh Sexton as Logan McKenzie, Mary Parker-Fitzgerald as Anna McKenzie, Nathaniel Kiwi as Eddie Lane, Micah Demmert as Tony Zarb, Damian Woodards as Carl Muller, Christopher Trembath as Scott Shaw, Tarah Burns as Carrie Shaw
+Guest Starring: Karen Davitt as Dr. Zoe Hamilton, Nana Coburn as Jodi Dunne, Michelle Pettigrove as Janet Shaw, Nicholas Reid as Kevin Shaw, Mark Wilson as Benny Matthews, Hugh Sexton as Logan McKenzie, Mary Parker-Fitzgerald as Anna McKenzie, Nathaniel Kiwi as Eddie Lane, Micah Demmert as Tony Zarb, Damian Woodards as Carl Muller, Christopher Trembath as Scott Shaw, Tarah Burns as Carrie Shaw

 Little Monsters